How to Delete Your eBay Account

 There are some circumstances under which eBay won't allow you to fully close your account.
 If your account is below eBay's minimum standards, you can't close it until it meets those standards.

+Many former sellers maintain an active presence on eBay but as buyers only.
 If you don't want to sell anymore, just deactivate your seller account.
 You can do this by removing your automatic payment method and selling tool subscriptions.

-You will still be able to bid, buy items and otherwise participate, but you won't be able to sell.
+You will still be able to bid, buy items, and otherwise participate, but you won't be able to sell.

-Once you've confirmed to eBay that you want to close your account, there's a waiting period in order to allow any pending transactions to be completed.
+Once you've confirmed to eBay that you want to close your account, there's a waiting period in order to allow any pending transactions to complete.
 During this waiting period, you won't be able to bid, make purchases, list items or change any contact information in your account.
 You'll still be able to view your account information, however.

 Once that waiting period is over, you won't be able to use your eBay username or the email address associated with your (now closed) account to access any parts of eBay requiring sign-in.
 Your feedback profile won't be visible or available to other eBay members.